 Not only is the 2016 Volt's body all-new, it rides on a new generation of GM's compact-car architecture.
 This is the same platform that will sit under the next-generation Chevrolet Cruze and a whole variety of other compact vehicles, but it's heavily adapted to accommodate the Volt's T-shaped battery pack.

 That battery uses just 192 lithium-ion cells, down from 288 in past Volts, with each cell holding more energy.
 Total battery capacity is 18.4 kilowatt-hours, or about 8 percent more than the 2015 battery.
-And that gets us to the really important statistic: The 2016 Chevy Volt is expected to get an EPA rating of 50 miles of electric range, about one-third more than the 38-mile rating for 2013-2015 Volts.
+And that gets us to the really important statistic: The 2016 Chevy Volt gets a stellar EPA rating of 53 miles of electric range, about one-third more than the 38-mile rating for 2013-2015 Volts.
 That range will let Volt owners cover nine of every 10 trips solely on grid power, Chevy says, up from about 80 percent previously.

-Although GM hasn't discussed the various operating modes in detail, it's widely assuming that the engine can clutch in to assist the electric motors in powering the front wheels directly if that's most efficient.
+The engine can clutch in to assist the electric motors in powering the front wheels directly if that's most efficient.
 The new Volt system also allows both motors to power the front wheels together, or one motor to drive the car while the other recharges the battery, depending on which combinations are most efficient at delivering the power requested while using the least energy.
-Altogether, Chevrolet says the new Volt should be rated at 41 miles per gallon in range-extending mode, and 102 MPGe when operating on battery power alone.
+Altogether, the new Volt is rated at 42 miles per gallon in range-extending mode, and 106 MPGe when operating on battery power alone.

-All of the mechanics underneath will almost surely be transparent to Volt occupants, who will feel only the smooth and relatively quiet flow of electric drive.
-There are no fixed gear ratios, and Chevy says one of the main goals of using a more powerful range extender was to let it operate at lower, and hence quieter, speeds more of the time.
-Especially when it's delivering maximum output, Volt engineers said, the 2016 Volt engine will be far quieter than the previous range extender--and our road tests confirmed that.
+But the mechanics underneath can be transparent to Volt occupants, who will feel only the smooth and relatively quiet flow of electric drive.
+There are no fixed gear ratios, and Chevy says one of the main goals of using a more powerful engine was to let it operate at lower, and hence quieter, speeds more of the time.
+Especially when it's delivering maximum output, Volt engineers said, the 2016 Volt engine is far quieter than the previous range extender--and our road tests confirmed that.

 The new Volt weighs 3,540 pounds, roughly 200 pounds lighter than its predecessor.
-Lighter weight and more power help cut the 0-to-60-mph acceleration time toseconds from about 9 seconds previously.
+Lighter weight and more power help cut the 0-to-60-mph acceleration time to around 8 seconds from about 9 seconds previously.